Leopard Speech-to-Text: Local Transcription FAQ

 What is WER?
 How do you calculate the word error rate?

 WER stands for Word Error Rate.
-The word error rate is calculated by dividing the sum of the errors by the total number of reference words.
+The Word Error Rate (WER) is calculated by dividing the sum of the errors by the total number of reference words.
 There are three types of error included in the calculation: substitution (the reference word is replaced by another), insertion (a word is hypothesized that was not in the reference) and deletion (a word in the reference transcription is missed).

 What is a good word error rate?